-Our group plans are just a part of how Univera Healthcare is here to care for your business and team as much as you do.
-We provide a full range of plans including Medicare, Safety Net, individual and family Qualified Health Plans, dental plans, and more.
-You and your employees can feel confident knowing that as life changes, you can rely on us to be there.
+Our group plans are just a part of how Univera Healthcare is here to care for businesses and people in our community.
+We offer a complete range of plans including Medicare, Safety Net, individual and family Qualified Health Plans, dental plans, and more.
+That way, as members move through life and situations change, you can always count on our team to be there for them.

-Here's a look at scenarios where Univera Healthcare can provide coverage as life changes.
+Here's a look at scenarios where Univera Healthcare can provide coverage when it's needed most: